 Reflector Strip (__ Inch) Each

-Concrete for anchor embedment will not be measured and paid for separately, but shall be included in the work.
+Do not measure and pay separately for concrete for anchor embedment ; include it in the work cost.

-Surface preparation, brackets, fasteners and adhesive for reflector strips will not be measured and paid for separately, but shall be included in the work.
+Do not measure and pay separately for surface preparation, brackets, fasteners, and adhesive for reflector strips ; include it in the work cost.

-Payment will be full compensation for all work, materials, and equipment required to install delineators.
+Payment is for all work, materials, and equipment required to install delineators.